 Announcement of Recess Dates

-My Lords, for the convenience of the House, I would like to make a short statement about forthcoming recess dates.
-As usual, to save Members reaching for their diaries, a note of all the dates I am about to announce will be available in the Printed Paper Office before I sit down.
-In a bid to be helpful to the House, we are planning ahead to next February.
-I should therefore put particular stress on the usual caveat that the planned recesses are provisional and subject to the progress of business.
+My Lords, it may be for the convenience of the House if I make a short Statement about recess dates for the next year.
+As usual, to save Members reaching for their diaries, I should say that dates are listed at the back of this week’s edition of Forthcoming Business and a separate note is available in the Printed Paper Office.
+In a bid to be helpful to the House, we have gone slightly further ahead this year, in terms of the dates for next year, than we have in recent years.
+I should therefore particularly stress the usual caveat that the planned recesses are provisional and subject to the usual progress of business.